aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws/README.md

 ## Deployment Steps (required)

-Deployment steps must be numbered, comprehensive, and usable to customers at any level of AWS expertise.
-The steps must include the precise commands to run, and describe the action it performs.

-* All steps must be numbered.
-* If the step requires manual actions from the AWS console, include a screenshot if possible.
-* The steps must start with the following command to clone the repo. ```git clone xxxxxxx```
-* If applicable, provide instructions to create the Python virtual environment, and installing the packages using ```requirement.txt```.
-* If applicable, provide instructions to capture the deployed resource ARN or ID using the CLI command (recommended), or console action.

-**Example:**

-1. Clone the repo using command ```git clone xxxxxxxxxx```
+1. Clone the repo using command ```git clone https://github.com/aws-solutions-library-samples/guidance-for-content-management-using-salesforce-on-aws.git```
-2. cd to the repo folder ```cd <repo-name>```
+2. cd to the repo folder ```cd guidance-for-content-management-using-salesforce-on-aws```
-3. Install packages in requirements using command ```pip install requirement.txt```
-4. Edit content of **file-name** and replace **s3-bucket** with the bucket name in your account.
-5. Run this command to deploy the stack ```cdk deploy```
-6. Capture the domain name created by running this CLI command ```aws apigateway ............```
+3. Follow the [Deployment Instructions](deployment) to deploy the AWS resources using CDK and the Salesforce Lightning Web Component using the Salesforce CLI.

 ## Deployment Validation  (required)